-Status: Accidental breeder northwest.
-Rare casual spring and fall migrant west and west-central.
-Rare regular but erratic winter visitor Panhandle, rare casual west-central.
+Status: Rare regular but erratic winter visitor Panhandle, rare casual west central.
+Accidental breeder northwest.

 Documentation: UNSM ZM10486, 7 Dec 1910 Crawford, Dawes Co (Mickel and Dawson 1920).